lnsongxf/toolkit_ver2_dist/README.md

 ------
 toolkit_ss.m and toolkit_trans.m are the main UIs.

 Folder ./Documentation contains further documentation. (i) Guide.pdf provides a very detailed user's guide providing step-by-step instructions on how to use the toolkit.
-It also covers all the technical features in detail. (ii) IMF_WP_18_146.pdf is the IMF Working Paper explaining the analytical framework used in the toolkit. (iii) "IMF_Applications.pdf" provides a list of recent IMF surveillance and program work that have used the toolkit.
+It also covers all the technical features in detail. (ii) IMF_WP_18_146.pdf is the IMF Working Paper explaining the analytical framework used in the toolkit. (iii) IMF_Applications.pdf provides a list of recent IMF surveillance and program work that have used the toolkit.

 Contact
 -----